datawars-io-content/content-creator-handbook/README.md

 #### Public description of the project

 All projects should include a "public-facing" description to promote the project.
-Make it AS ENGAGING as possible.
+Make it **AS ENGAGING** and **CONCISE** as possible.
 This will ensure your project is well-understood before the student starts it and can potentially grant you a better rating.
 Store your description in a file named `public.md`.

 ![image](https://github.com/datawars-io-content/content-creator-handbook/assets/872296/90b3ed90-3c1a-490f-b46e-d6dced70605e)

+The public description should have the following structure:
+* High level objectives of the project (what topics the student will be practicing)
+* High level overview of the dataset (just a reference for the student to understand what they'll be working with)
+* Any extra details that you consider relevant

+Remember, make it concise, it shouldn't have more than ~500 characters.
+Don't add information just for the sake of adding information.
+It should be only what's relevant for the project.

 ### Examples
 This section needs further expansion.
 For now, see the following self-explanatory templates: